 Both configurations with frequency reuse factor equal to 1 (FRF1) and frequency reuse factor equal to 3 (FRF3) are considered for mobility evaluation of the Rural-eMBB-s test environment.
 Detailed evaluation assumptions and results can be found in Annex A.3.

-The evaluation results of mobility for NR NTN for both evaluation configuration with FRF1 and FRF3 are provided in Table 4.9.1.
+The evaluation results of mobility for NR satellite access for both evaluation configuration with FRF1 and FRF3 are provided in Table 4.9.1.

-It is observed that NR NTN fulfils the mobility requirement under 250 km/h.
+It is observed that NR satellite access fulfils the mobility requirement under 250 km/h.

-Table 4.9.1 Evaluation results of NR NTN mobility under 250 km/h
+Table 4.9.1 Evaluation results of NR satellite access mobility under 250 km/h